castle/castle-python-example/readme.md

 # Castle demo application: Python

-This project features an end-to-end sequence for many Castle use-cases, including authentication and reviewing a suspicious device.
+This project demonstrates key components of several essential Castle workflows, including login and reviewing a suspicious device.
 The application is built in Python on Flask/gunicorn.

 ## How to engage with this application

-There are three ways to engage with this demo application:
+There are three ways to engage with this application:

 1. Visit the public-facing web app: https://castle-demo-python.herokuapp.com
 > This is the fastest way to get a sense of what the demo is all about.
-It does not require a Castle app id or api secret.
+You do not need a Castle app id or api secret to use the public web app.

 2. Clone this repo and install & run locally (more details below)

 3. Run a Docker container
 > A Dockerfile is included in this repo.
 Brief instructions for installing locally are below.
 Or, you can run a container locally immediately from the dockerhub image:

-`docker run -d -p 4005:80 -e castle_app_id={{castle_app_id} -e castle_api_secret={{castle_api_secret}} tomgsmith99/castle-demo-python`
+`docker run -d -p 4005:80 -e castle_app_id={{castle_app_id} -e castle_api_secret={{castle_api_secret}} -e valid_password={{valid_password}} tomgsmith99/castle-demo-python`

 ## Setting up this application locally